dendronhq/dendron-site/vault/pkg.dendron-next-server.dev.md

 ### Steps

 You can test the Dendron Next App by launching a workspace using the CLI and then connecting to it.
-The instructions below cover using `dendron/test-workspace` which is alreayd pre-configured to use a local nextjs setup.
+The instructions below cover using `dendron/test-workspace` which is already pre-configured to use a local nextjs setup.
 1. Initialize test-workspace
   ```sh
   cd dendron/test-workspace